Jack02134x/hyprlock-mp4-guide/readme.md

 ## 📋 How It Works

-If you remove the background completely in Hyprlock and go to an empty workspace (like `15`),
-then run a video using `mpvpaper` with overlay the video appears inside the Hyprlock screen.
+If you remove the background completely in Hyprlock then run a video using `mpvpaper` with overlay the video appears inside the Hyprlock screen.

 Yes—it looks cool, and it works.